informalsystems/atomkraft/examples/cosmos-sdk/transfer/transfer.md

 # Atomkraft test project: token transfer

-We will see the basic functionality of Atomkraft on testing a basic token-transfer application.
+We will see the basic functionality of Atomkraft in testing a basic token-transfer application.
-Note that Atomkraft is typically used for testing Cosmos-SDK modules, and we are using a simple, restricted token-transfer example here to illustrate Atomkraft concepts without introducing additional complexity.
+Note that Atomkraft is typically used for testing Cosmos-SDK modules, but we are using a simple, restricted token-transfer example here.
+This will allow us to cover key Atomkraft concepts without introducing additional complexity.
-For examples on using Atomkraft on Cosmos-SDK modules, check the [atomkraft-cosmos](https://github.com/informalsystems/atomkraft-cosmos) repository.
+For examples of using Atomkraft on Cosmos-SDK modules, check the [atomkraft-cosmos](https://github.com/informalsystems/atomkraft-cosmos) repository.

 This document will cover the following: